4awpawz/fusion.ssg.web/src/templates/docs/v1/index.md

 <br>
 <br>

-If you are new to working with fusion.ssg, it is advantageous to have a high level, conceptual understanding of how it seamlessly fuses together your project's templates + pages + components + tokens to create HTML documents.
+If you are new to fusion.ssg, it is advantageous for you to have a high level conceptual understanding of how it seamlessly fuses together your project's templates, pages, components and tokens to create HTML documents.

-The discussion below focuses on the creation of a single HTML document as all HTML documents are subject to the identical workflow.
+The discussion below focuses on the creation of a single HTML document.

 <article>
 <header><h2>Step 1 - Template + Page</h2></header>

-fusion.ssg parses the template file, insuring that it contains the required YAML front matter and possibly also content in the form of _HTML_ or _markdown_.
-In the template's front matter, it looks for a property called _page_ whose value is the path to a file located in the project's _src/pages_ folder.
-The page file is composed entirely of HTML and it exists to provide the overall structure of your finished HTML document.
-If fusion.ssg doesn't find a page property, it defaults to using the _src/pages/default.html_ page.
-If the template has content, fusion.ssg searches the page's content for a <code>&lbrace;&lbrace;template&rbrace;&rbrace;</code> token, and if it finds it, replaces it with the template's content.
+fusion.ssg looks for ___a property named page declared in the template's YAML front matter whose value points to a page file located in the project's src/pages___ folder.
+If fusion.ssg doesn't find the property, it defaults to using the _src/pages/default.html_ page.
+The page file provides the overall structure for the generated HTML document as well as any content of its own. ___If the template has its own content to contribute to the HTML document and the page's content contains a &lbrace;&lbrace;template&rbrace;&rbrace; token, fusion.ssg will replace the page's template token with the template's content___.
 At this point, we have a _developing HTML document_.
 </article>

 <article>
 <header><h2>Step 2 - Components</h2></header>

-This is where it begins to get interesting. fusion.ssg searches for all the _component tags_ (e.g., _&lt;MyComponent /&gt;_) in the developing HTML document's content.
-If it finds one or more component tags, fusion.ssg analyzes their _properties_ to  determine if they have  a `dataSources` property, which declares their dependency on one or more _JSON data sources_ residing in the project's _src/data_ folder.
-If they do, these data sources are now acquired and each component is then called, being passed their data sources along with any other properties that the component tag may have.
-As each component returns its content in the form of HTML, fusion.ssg replaces the component's respective tag in the developing HTML document with their content.
+fusion.ssg then searches the developing HTML document for ___component tags (e.g., &lt;MyComponent /&gt;)___ and if found, each component is called and ___their corresponding tags are replaced by the HTML they return___.
 </article>

 <article>
 <header><h2>Step 3 - Tokens</h2></header>

-fusion.ssg now checks if the template's front matter and fusion.json, the project's configuration file, has declared any tokens and, if they have, replaces all matching tokens (e.g., <code>&lbrace;title&rbrace;</code>) found in the developing HTML document's content with their corresponding token values.
+fusion.ssg then searches the developing HTML document's content for ___simple tokens (e.g., &lbrace;title&rbrace;)___ and, if found, ___replaces them with their matching token values___ found in either the template's _YAML front matter_ or _fusion.json_, the project's configuration file.
 </article>

 <article>
 <header><h2>Step 4 - Serialize The HTML Document</h2></header>

-At this point the HTML document is now 100% complete. fusion.ssg now serializes it to its respective file in the project's _build_ folder.
+The HTML document is now complete and ___its content is serialized to its respective path in the project's build folder___.
 </article>

 While the actual process that fusion.ssg uses is quite a bit more complex than what this high level overview provides, you should now have a very good conceptual understanding of how fusion.ssg goes about its business of producing HTML documents.